trampgeek/moodle-qtype_coderunner/README.md

 allows the author to set the size of the student's answer box, and in a case like the above you'd typically set it to just one or two lines in height and perhaps 30 columns in width.

-**IMPORTANT WARNING:** When you edit the per-test template, the combinator template is immediately disabled.
-You can re-enable and edit it, if you wish, by opening the *Advanced
-Customisation* block.

 You will need to understand loops and selection in the Twig template engine if you wish to write your own combinator templates.